Jeremiah 1 – The Call of a Reluctant Prophet

 iii.
 Ancient Jewish legends say that Jeremiah was so called that he was born circumcised and that he came out of the womb prophesying.
 In fact, as the legend goes, in his out-of-the-womb prophecy he complained of the faithlessness of his mother.
 When she protested, he had to explain that he meant “mother” as a symbol for Jerusalem.

 c.
-A prophet to the nations: Jeremiah’s focus us upon Judah in the last decades before the Babylonians conquered it.
+A prophet to the nations: Jeremiah’s focus was upon Judah in the last decades before the Babylonians conquered it.
 Yet his work as a prophet was not only for Judah, but also for the nations – and for us today.

 i.
 “In this respect Jeremiah was appointed a prophet for a world-wide ministry.
-This refutes the idea that that the work of God’s servants was always provincial.
+This refutes the idea that the work of God’s servants was always provincial.
 God is the Lord of the nations.”
 (Feinberg)